The Department of Teacher Education and Leadership Studies offers teaching licenses in the following areas:

 Requirements for Student Teaching

-- BCOE Upper Division Status
+- BCLASSE Upper Division Status

-- a minimum overall G.P.A. of a 2.75
+- A minimum overall G.P.A. of a 2.75

-- completion of the program prerequisites
+- Completion of the program prerequisites

-- an average of 2.67 in the major/teaching area and professional education courses (each computed separately with no grade less than a C)
+- An average of 2.67 in the major/teaching area and professional education courses (each computed separately with no grade less than a C)

-- a passing score on the Ohio Assessment for Educators (OAE) tests and/or the equivalent as required by the Ohio Department of Education
+- A passing score on the Ohio Assessment for Educators (OAE) tests and/or the equivalent as required by the Ohio Department of Education

-- completion of a criminal background check
+- Completion of a criminal background check